ShuangZhao95/ec601-hw2-webapp/README.md

 # ec601-hw2-webapp

+This is the hw2 of ec601 design by Shuang Zhao (zs1995@bu.edu)

 ## For task1

 Just download the resume by Shuang Zhao.html and folders of assets, dist and image. you can have a look at the resume web app design by me!